What are the Best Supplements for Menopause - Stella

 Why do people use it?
 Like red clover, soy is a good source of isoflavones – also known as plant oestrogens.
 As isoflavones have a similar structure to human oestrogens, they are thought to ease menopausal symptoms.

-Read more about menopause and hot flushes in our symptoms library.
+Read more about soy, menopause and HRT.

 Flax seeds